Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Generation of Valid Cuts

 \section{Generation of Valid Cuts}

-In this section we review the idea of cutting plane algorithms and present classical as well as novel methods for the generation of valid cuts at any given KKT point.
-Recall that we have, at our disposal, a reference value $v_R$ and the task is to determine whether
+In this section we review the idea of cutting plane algorithms and present classical as well as novel methods for the generation of valid cuts at any given KKT {vertex}.